FIRST STEP TO RECOVERY TREATMENT CENTER UNDERSTANDS THE SPECTRUM OF MENTAL HEALTH DISORDERS THAT MAY COINCIDE WITH TREATMENT

 · Medication-assisted treatment.
 An MAT uses behavioral counseling and medications to balance the brain’s chemistry, turn off the stimulative effects of alcohol or opioids and reduce cravings while eliminating the unwanted side effects and use of the abused drug, eliminate overdoses and improve the overall success of recovery treatment.

-Discover First Step to Recovery for Convenient IOP Treatment in Houston, TX.
+Discover First Step to Recovery for Convenient Houston Outpatient Treatment

 Find out more about the IOP Houston treatment programs offered by First Step to Recovery and how they can make your continued care more convenient while you maintain your essential work-life balance, especially while we all cope with the constraints of the COVID-19 pandemic affecting our society today.
 Call (713) 462-3900 for more information on First Step to Recovery Treatment Center’s IOP Houston treatment programs.